Treatment Effects on Ordinal Outcomes: Causal Estimands and Sharp Bounds: Introduction

-For ordinal outcomes, we propose to use two causal parameters measuring the probabilities that the treatment is beneficial and strictly beneficial for the experimental units, which play important roles in decision and policy making for randomized evaluations with ordinal outcomes.
-Because these two causal parameters depend on the association between the treatment and control potential outcomes, they are generally not identifiable from the observed data.
-Without imposing any assumptions about the underlying distributions of, or the association between, the potential outcomes, we sharply bound them by using the marginal distributions of the potential outcomes.
-Mathematically, deriving the sharp bounds of the proposed causal parameters is closely related to a classical probability problem posed by A. N. Kolmogorov \citep[c.f.][]{Nelsen:2006}, which is a non-trivial task for ordinal outcomes.
-We believe this is a major contribution to the literature.
+Realizing the conceptual and theoretical gaps in this important topic, in this paper we propose to use two causal parameters for ordinal outcomes, measuring the probabilities that the treatment is beneficial and strictly beneficial for the experimental units.
+The two parameters play important roles in decision and policy making for randomized evaluations with ordinal outcomes.
+However, because the two causal parameters depend on the association between the treatment and control potential outcomes, they are generally not identifiable from the observed data.
+Instead of imposing assumptions about the underlying distributions of, or the association between, the potential outcomes, we adopt the partial identification philosophy \citep[c.f.][]{Manski:2003, Richardson:2014} and sharply bound the parameters by using the marginal distributions of the potential outcomes.
+We acknowledge concurrent work by \cite{Huang:2017}, who numerically calculated the sharp bounds of the parameters and provided their consistent estimators,{ allowing for potentially complex support restrictions on the marginal distributions of the potential outcomes. }Compared to \cite{Huang:2017}, one main distinction of our work is that we focus on the identification perspective.
+To be specific, echoing several relevant discussions in the discrete mathematics \citep{Williamson:1990} and econometrics \citep[e.g.,][]{Manski:1997, Manski:2009, Fan:2009, Kim:2014} literature, we present closed form expressions for the sharp bounds of the causal parameters.